Characterization and recognition of proper tagged probe interval graphs: Recognition algorithm

-Now the complement of the above two cases is that for all $i$, $b_i$ is either $0$ or $2$.
-In this case, note that if $\sigma$ is a permutation that satisfies the conditions, then the reverse of permutation $\sigma^r$ will also satisfy the conditions.
+If for either PQ-tree the restrictions cannot be successfully applied then we reject.
+Else we have a new PQ-tree.
+Note that if for both the PQ-trees the restrictions can be successfully applied then if $\sigma$ is a permutation that satisfies the conditions, then the reverse of permutation $\sigma^r$ will also satisfy the conditions.
 Now if for some $i$, $b_i=2$ and we flushed $S_i$ to Left.
-By Lemma~\ref{lem:flush} if $b_j = 2$ for all the $j > i$, only one option is possible.
-Now instead of flushing $S_i$ to Left if we had flushed $S_i$ to Right we would be getting the reverse permutations. \end{proof}

-\begin{lem} Let $\Omega = \{s_1, \dots, s_m\}$ and $S_1, S_2 \subset \Omega$.
-Then the following two conditions cannot happen simultaneously: \begin{enumerate} \item There is an ordering of elements of $\Omega$ such that the elements of $S_1$ and $S_2$ are flushed Left. \item There is an ordering of elements of $\Omega$ such that the elements of $S_1$ are flushed Left while the elements of $S_2$ are flushed Right. \end{enumerate} \end{lem}